TwelveIterationMods/Waystones/README.md

 # Waystones
 Minecraft Mod.
-Adds waystones you can teleport to after they are activated.
+Teleport back to activated waystones.
+For Survival, Adventure or Servers.